 People believe that eating will take away the feeling of anger and associate food as a “fix” for all problems.

-That is control because when you eat you are in control of what and how much food you consume.
+That is called control, because, when you eat you are in control of what and how much food you consume.

-When people eat they feel that sense of control and either happy emotionally or sad it is another emotional response.
+When people eat, they feel that sense of control, either happy emotionally or sad, it is another emotional response.

 Replacing it with food takes away the problem right!